c9s/WebAction/README.md

 , however, when your application is getting bigger and bigger, it will be very complex to share the common code, and hard to maintain.

-ActionKit provides a way to wrap your common code up, and make these common code reuseable in everywhere in the application.
+WebAction provides a way to wrap your common code up, and make these common code reuseable in everywhere in the application.

 Besides of sharing the logics across your controllers, you may also define the